 School attendance & truancy

-Marya Kolman, dispute resolution manager, and Kyana Pierson, policy counsel, Children and Family Section, Supreme Court of Ohio
+Marya Kolman, dispute resolution manager, Kyana Pierson, policy counsel, Children and Family Section, Supreme Court of Ohio, and Patrick Hickman, Ohio's attendance advisor, Ohio Department of Education and Workforce

 Ohio’s laws and regulations on truancy and attendance require that school districts work with families to help students attend school regularly.
 The Supreme Court of Ohio has developed resources for school districts to use when performing these required duties and mediating attendance issues.
 Get an overview of the legal requirements and an introduction to the resources and how to use them.